pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 Java does not have a true `for` loop in the same sense as Pascal has, and one can switch from one to another freely.
 However, I prefer to follow a convention that `for` loop contains a dedicated loop variable (or variables) with explicit initialisation step, increment step, and loop condition, all specified in the loop header.
 The variable mustn't be modified anywhere else.
-This convention doesn't forbid emergency loop termination using `exit`, though.
+This convention doesn't forbid emergency loop termination using `break`, though.

 Here is the new code: